Debbie Combs: National Wrestling Alliance (1986-1989)

-Return to WWF and World Championship Wrestling
+Return to WWF (1994)

 After leaving the promotion, she later returned to the WWF in 1994 to challenge Alundra Blayze.
 She wrestled Blayze once on an episode of Wrestling Challenge and was scheduled to face her at WrestleMania X, but was replaced by Leilani Kai.

+Return to World Championship Wrestling (1996-1997)

-Combs briefly competed in World Championship Wrestling (WCW) in the mid-1990s during their brief attempt at a women's division.
+Combs briefly competed in World Championship Wrestling (WCW) in 1996 during their brief attempt at a women's division.
 On the March 31, 1997 edition of WCW Monday Nitro, Combs lost to WCW Women's Champion Akira Hokuto.

 Women's Pro Wrestling

 In the early 1990s, she was also president and booker of Women's Pro Wrestling (WPW), an all-women's promotion that produced direct-to-video matches.
 Her organization featured "Awesome" Ondi Austin, Babyface Nellie, Bambi, Candi Devine, Denise Storm, Jackie Moore, Lady Justice, Lisa Starr, Malia Hosaka, Olympia Hartauer, Peggy Lee Leather, Penelope Paradise, Penny Mitchell, Sandy Partelow, Susan Green, and Velvet McIntyre.